oiagorodrigues/oiagorodrigues/README.md

 -->

 ## Hi there 👋 I'm Iago Rodrigues
-### Software Developer from Brazil with 3+ years with Full Stack applications
+### Software Developer from Brazil with 5+ years with Frontend applications

 I also write articles on [Medium.com](https://medium.com/@iagokv) and [DevTo](https://dev.to/oiagorodrigues)